-Another family of patch-based video inpainting methods was introduced in the seminal work of Wexler et al. [37].
-This paper proposes an iterative method that may be seen as an heuristic to solve a global optimisation problem.
-This work is widely cited and well-known in the video inpainting domain, mainly because it ensures global coherency in an automatic manner.
-This method is in fact closely linked to methods such as non-local denoising [10].
-This link was also noted in the work of Arias et al. [3], which introduced a general non-local patch-based variational framework for inpainting in the image case.
-In fact, the algorithm of Wexler et al. may be seen as a special case of this framework.
-We shall refer to this general approach as the non-local patch-based approach.
-Darabi et al. have presented another variation on the work of Wexler et al. for image inpainting purposes in [14].
-In the video inpainting case, the high dimensionality of the problem makes such approaches extremely slow, in particular due to the nearest neighbour search, requiring up to several days for a few seconds of VGA video.
-This problem was considered in our previous work [30], which represented a first step towards achieving high quality video inpainting results even on high resolution videos.
-Given the flexibility and potential of the non-local patch-based approach, we use it here to form the core of the proposed method.
+Another family of patch-based video inpainting methods was introduced in the seminal work of Wexler, Shechtman, and Irani [39].
+This paper proposes an iterative method that may be seen as an heuristic to solve a global optimization problem.
+This work is widely cited and well known in the video inpainting domain, mainly because it ensures global coherency in an automatic manner.
+This method is in fact closely linked to methods such as nonlocal denoising [10].
+This link was also noted in the work of Arias et al. [3], which introduced a general nonlocal patch-based variational framework for inpainting in the image case.
+In fact, the algorithm of Wexler, Shechtman, and Irani may be seen as a special case of this framework.
+We shall refer to this general approach as the nonlocal patch-based approach.
+Darabi et al. have presented another variation on the work of Wexler, Shechtman, and Irani for image inpainting purposes in [14].
+In the video inpainting case, the high dimensionality of the problem makes such approaches extremely slow, in particular due to the nearest neighbor search, requiring up to several days for a few seconds of VGA video.
+This problem was considered in our previous work [31], which represented a first step toward achieving high-quality video inpainting results even on high-resolution videos.
+Given the flexibility and potential of the nonlocal patch-based approach, we use it here to form the core of the proposed method.
 In order to obtain an algorithm which can deal with a wide variety of complex situations, we consider and propose solutions to some of the most important questions which arise in video inpainting.